HaramG/ms/README.md

 - Widgets (super amazing enhancement to every thought)

 We will ease this project into open-source and let it build itself post-release.

+Read every part of the resource and you're in; not literally.
+You can flip through the pages, just contact me this way:
+e-mail: 1628jayg@gmail.com
+skype: datimpot